TencentARC/ArcNerf/docs/datasets.md

 ## eval
 Use several closest camera(to avg_cam) for metric evaluation,

-use same resolution, and use custom cam paths for rendering video
+use same resolution(Or scale if image really too large), and use custom cam paths for rendering video

 - eval_batch_size: batch size for eval
 - eval_max_sample: max num of sample in eval dataset.